-Certified Curriculum on Active Shooter Training To Assist Officers
+Certified Curriculum on Active Shooting Training To Assist Officers

 To help officers prepare for these terrible instances, VirTra created two curriculum modules designed to educate officers on how to best handle an active threat, protect civilians and minimize loss.
 These curricula, which fall under the Active Threat / Active Killer (ATAK) program, consist of two modules and soon to be three.

-The third – which is due to make its debut in VirTra’s line of curriculum in summer 2021 – is all about explosives.
-Officers will learn everything from the types of explosives they may encounter to mitigating blast pressure in the event a bomb detonates.
+The third is all about explosive threats and IEDs.
+Officers can learn everything from the types of explosives they may encounter to mitigating blast pressure in the event a bomb detonates.
 There is an emphasis on the importance of neutralizing the threat as quickly as possible without triggering a detonation, and one of the ways this is accomplished is through a well-placed shot to the suspect’s head.
-During this course, officers are encouraged to practice their shot placement techniques to efficiently end the threat.
+During active shooting training, officers are encouraged to practice their shot placement techniques to efficiently end the threat.

 A Sneak Peek into Active Threat / Active Killer Training